ubco-cmps/cosc123_course/about/syllabus_bits/syllabus_08_accommodations.md

+## Course Accommodations

 ### What if I miss labs, tests, or the exam due to an illness, health, or other personal situations?

 Students who, because of unforeseen events, are absent during the term and are unable to complete tests or other graded work, should normally discuss with their instructors how they can make up for missed work.
 If ill health is an issue, students are encouraged to seek attention from a health professional.
 Campus Health and Counselling will normally provide documentation only to students who have been seen previously at these offices for treatment or counselling specific to conditions associated with their academic difficulties.
-Students who feel that requests for consideration have not been dealt with fairly by their instructors may take their concerns first to the Head of the Department, and if not resolved, to the Office of the Dean (Email: fos.students.ubco@ubc.ca).
+Students who feel that requests for consideration have not been dealt with fairly by their instructors may take their concerns first to the Head of the Department, and if not resolved, to the Office of the Dean (Email: [fos.students.ubco@ubc.ca](mailto:fos.students.ubco@ubc.ca)).
-Further information can be found at the [UBCO Calendar](https://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0).
+Further information can be found at the [UBCO Calendar](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0).

 ```{tip}
 If you miss a course component due to an illness, health, or other personal situation, please reach out to me as soon as you are comfortable, and I'll work with you to get you back on track.